OpenSchulCloud/arix-search-adapter/README.md

   This is the search context.
 This influences wich search results can be found.
 - `ARIX_SEARCH_SECRET` defaults to `` (not set)
   This is the secret to verify that the user has the license for the material which is requested.
+  Note that a secret may be bound to an IP address where the requests must come form to succeed.
 - `ARIX_SEARCH_PORT` defaults to `8080`
   This is the port the search server listens on.
 - `ARIX_SEARCH_LIMIT` defaults to `10`